enkidevs/curriculum/mongodb/intro/aggregation-with-expression-operators/aggregation-with-arithmetic-expression-operators-iii.md

 As you can see in the example above, the value is truncated starting from the left of the decimal, as opposed to the right when the input is positive.

-If the input was equal or exceeded the digit count of our inputed value, the resulting number would be 0.
+If the input was equal or exceeded the digit count of our inputted value, the resulting number would be 0.

 **Note:** The negative input works the same for both `$trunc` and `$round`.